 But they didn’t, and Borman, Lovell, and Anders read from Genesis orbiting the moon on Christmas Eve two years later.

 He almost got three more on Apollo 13 but they caught him by the ears and wrestled their friends away from him.

-He beat us bad there, real bad.
+He beat us on Challenger.